TheSpiritXIII/Natural-GM/Include/Readme.md

 Include
 =======
-This directory is for the creation of an API for plugin developers.
+This directory is for the creation of a API include directory for plugin developers.